jk96491/C-COMA/README.md

 <img src="https://user-images.githubusercontent.com/17878413/97533679-fa320580-19fb-11eb-9db1-10e7f6169bfb.png" width="50%"></img>

-# StarCraft2 Multi Agent Challenge
+# StarCraft II Multi Agent Challenge
 This repository is a guide edited for convenient execution in the Windows OS.

 First you need to install the StarCraft 2 game.
 Trial version does not matter.
 Download it from the link below